nodemailer/nodemailer/README.md

   * **responseStatus** - an object with some information about the status on success
     * **responseStatus.messageId** - message ID used with the message

+> Different transport methods may expose additional properties to the `responseStatus` object, eg. *direct* transport exposes `statusHandler`, see the docs for the particular transport type for more info.

 Example:

 ```javascript